 - The donor has reached the age of seventy-two (72).
-Estate Intentions for those who will turn 72 during a campaign may be recorded at present value with the approval of the Vice President for Development and Alumni Engagement.
+Estate Intentions for those who will turn 72 during a campaign may be recorded at present value with the approval of the Vice President for Development and Communications.

-- The donor is age 65 - 71 and the FCF has verification of the commitment in a letter from the donor/attorney/legal representative or the signed Estate Intention form and approval by the Vice President for Development and Alumni Engagement.
+- The donor is age 65 - 71 and the FCF has verification of the commitment in a letter from the donor/attorney/legal representative or the signed Estate Intention form and approval by the Vice President for Development and Communications.

-- The donor is age 50 – 64 and the FCF has a copy of the donor’s last will and testament (or relevant portion thereof) as well as a signed Estate Intention form and approval by the Vice President for Development and Alumni Engagement.
+- The donor is age 50 – 64 and the FCF has a copy of the donor’s last will and testament (or relevant portion thereof) as well as a signed Estate Intention form and approval by the Vice President for Development and Communications.

 - FCF must be assigned as both an irrevocable beneficiary and owner of an insurance policy before a policy can be recorded as a gift.
 Such gifts must be fully paid and in the form of a whole life policy.
 Paid up policies may be recorded as gifts at the recommendation of the Vice President for Development and Philanthropy.
 Every gift of insurance must be subject to a written gift agreement.
 The FCF will not accept any policy with an outstanding loan(s).